rdhadda/Dhaddas-Detailing/README.md

 6. On the Packages.html page I've used Bootstraps grid layout.
 At first, I set the column width to 4.
 However, when adding a margin to each column it caused the end column to drop onto a new row.
 I didn't want this behavior.
 After reading the bootstrap literature, rather than taking up the whole row I opted for column width of 3 allowing me to center my content using the justify-content-center class and play around with margins.

+7. When deploying my website via github I noticed that some of the images on the gallery page were no longer rendering properly.
+After a google search I realised that the issue was to do with the aspect ratio of my images.
+After changing the aspect ratio the images now render correctly.

 ### Known Bugs

 1. The required fields on my book now modal do not work.
 This is because i'm using the data-dismiss attribute on the book button, the book button also triggers the opening of the thank you modal.
 The data-dismiss attribute doesn't take the required attribute into account.
 This should hopefully be resolved using Javascript.

+2. The lower large image on the gallery page on the desktop view is out of alignment with the 4 images to the left of it.

+3. The map on the Homepage points to a coffee house in Ireland.
+As Dhadda's Detailing is not a real business I opted to use the iframe link from the coffee coders project.

 ### Testing User Stories